Licensing System¶

 Device Fingerprinting¶

-When an end-user activates a license, the application generates a unique device identifier based on hardware characteristics.
+When an end-user activates a license, the application generates a one-way device fingerprint based on hardware characteristics.

 Key Properties¶

-- Per-app isolation: The same physical device produces different identifiers for different apps, preventing cross-app tracking
+- Per-app isolation: The same physical device produces different fingerprints for different apps, preventing cross-app tracking

-- Privacy-preserving: Only a one-way hash is transmitted to PyLocket servers — raw hardware identifiers never leave the device
+- Privacy-preserving: Only a one-way device fingerprint is transmitted to PyLocket servers — raw hardware identifiers never leave the device

-- Deterministic: The same device always produces the same identifier for the same app, allowing seamless re-activation after restart
+- Deterministic: The same device always produces the same fingerprint for the same app, allowing seamless re-activation after restart

-- Non-reversible: The stored hash cannot be reversed to reveal hardware details
+- Non-reversible: The stored fingerprint cannot be reversed to reveal hardware details

 Activation Flow¶